-Savas designers and developers continuously strive to meet or exceed industry accessibility standards when creating our clients' sites
+Savas designers and developers continuously strive to meet or exceed WCAG and ADA accessibility standards.

 Our designers carefully select elements such as fonts, layouts, and colors to provide our partners with options to accommodate a wide range of user abilities.
 Since user experience is always a top priority, much consideration goes into ensuring a client’s site follows logical and practical layouts, allowing users of varying abilities to use the site effectively.

 Savas developers use semantic code and industry best practices during the coding phase to create our products.
 In addition, our senior developers rigorously review our code at every step throughout the development process.
 As a result, our high coding standards are not only “best practice” but directly correlated with high levels of accessibility and performance.

 Before handing a new site or feature off to a client, we perform accessibility testing using a combination of various types of software and manual testing methods.
 Some of the many areas in which we test include, but are not limited to the following: